Chalarangelo/30-seconds-of-code/blog_posts/javascript-string-immutability.md

 firstSeen: 2021-10-10T05:00:00-04:00
 ---

 String specifications among programming languages vary, however most languages treat them as reference types.
 But strings in JavaScript are different.
-They are immutable primitives.
+They are **immutable primitives**.
 This means that the characters within them may not be changed and that any operations on strings actually create new strings.

 ```js
 const x = 'type';